-April to September is The Norwegian whaling season and the latest reports confirm 660 minke whales have been slaughtered.
-Due to the bad weather conditions “only” 660 were slaughtered compared to a higher number last year (736).
+April to September is the Norwegian whaling season and the reports in 2015 confirmed that 660 Minke whales had been slaughtered.
+Due to bad weather conditions, “only” 660 were slaughtered compared to 736 the year before.

-Despite that, Norwegians now consume less whale meat than previously; Norway is trying to create a bigger market for its whale meat including selling it to Japan and other countries.
-However, some of that meat was recently dumped by Japanese officials after routine tests revealed that it contained up to twice the allowed level of potentially dangerous pesticides.
-Tests from Japan Ministry of Health, Labour and Welfare shows that the whale meat from Norway contains levels of harmful pesticides, including aldrin, diedrin and chlordane, that violate human health standards and can cause birth defects, neurological harm, and some cancers if humans consume them in high quantities.
-And it’s not the first time Norwegian whale meat is in focus for health concern, also in 2009 it got rejected from Japan because of a too high level of live bacteria.
+Norway is trying to create a bigger market for its whale meat by selling it to Japan and other countries.
+However, some of that meat was dumped by Japanese officials after routine tests revealed that it contained up to twice the allowed level of potentially dangerous pesticides.
+Tests from the Japan Ministry of Health, Labour and Welfare show that whale meat from Norway contains high levels of harmful pesticides, including aldrin, diedrin and chlordane.
+This violates human health standards and can cause birth defects, neurological harm, and some cancers if humans consume them in high quantities.
+This is not the first time Norwegian whale meat is in the spotlight for health concerns.
+In 2009 it was rejected from Japan because the level of live bacteria was too high.

-Norway has, for the last 2 decades, benefited from the support of the Norwegian government and corporate investment to research into and develop whale oil for pharmaceutical and health supplement applications and for animal feed.
-Millions of Norwegian kroner have been spent on developing a new way of using minke whales. (source: www.nifes.co)
+Norway has, for the last 2 decades, benefited from the support of the Norwegian government and corporate investment to research and develop whale oil for pharmaceutical and health supplement applications and for animal feed.
+Millions of Norwegian kroner have been spent on developing new ways of using Minke whales. (source: www.nifes.co)

 Minke whales are the world’s most hunted whale species with Norway killing over 600 a year and Japan over 500 a year for “scientific research”.
 Quotas are even higher!
 (1286 for 2015 in Norway)

-Since mid 1990, the decline in whale populations around the world prompted an international moratorium on commercial whaling that came into effect in 1986.
+Since 1960, the decline in whale populations around the world prompted an international moratorium on commercial whaling that came into effect in 1986.
 Under the moratorium, whaling is legal only under a scientific research permit or with an aboriginal subsistence whaling permit.
 Despite the moratorium, nearly 40,000 whales have been slaughtered in the past 27 years.
-AWI (animal welfare institute) and EIA (environmental investigation agency) have called on Norwegian Government to stop supporting the whale hunt and accept the international bans on commercial whaling and trade in whale products.
+AWI (Animal Welfare Institute) and EIA (Environmental Investigation Agency) have called on the Norwegian Government to stop supporting whale hunting and accept the international ban on commercial whaling and trade in whale products.

-There are five remaining countries that continue to hunt,sell and eat whale commercially: Norway, Japan, Greenland, the Faroe Islands and Iceland and each country ignores the worldwide ruling against this activity!
+Five remaining countries continue to hunt, sell and eat whale commercially: Norway, Japan, Greenland, the Faroe Islands and Iceland.
+Each country ignores the worldwide ruling against this activity!

-Norwegian whalers kill the whales with harpoons, a technology which hasn’t changed much the last 100 years.
-Due to visibility, sea swells and the movements of the boat it makes it nearly impossible to ensure a shot accurate enough to kill the whale immediately.
+Norwegian whalers kill the whales with harpoons, a technology which has not changed much in the last 100 years.
+Due to visibility, sea swells and the movements of the boat makes it nearly impossible to ensure a shot accurate enough to kill the whale immediately.

 The Norwegian government’s own official data shows that at least one in five whales do not die straight away and therefore suffer long and agonising deaths!